PCB Design Basics to Help You Get Ahead

 While many PCBs are green in color, they’re not very green from an environmental standpoint.
 With a projected 34 billion connected devices by the early 2020's, PCBs will soon need to be a bit more green.
 PCB designers must make “green” design choices, in addition to the more traditional ones.

 Research is now being conducted into using bio-based materials for PCB substrates.
 There are a wide variety of materials available that could be used in “green” substrates, all with differing mechanical properties.

 Those same skills are difficult to obtain.
-Right now most designers are left on their own to figure out PCB design for themselves.
+Right now, most designers are left on their own to figure out PCB design for themselves.
 While this method currently works, PCB requirements will soon become so advanced they’ll leave self-taught designers in the dust.
-Training designers is the only way to ensure that they will have the skills to meet the growing demand for increasingly complex PCB designs.
+Training designers is the only way to ensure that they will have the skills necessary to meet the growing demand for increasingly complex PCB designs.

 The world of PCB design is accelerating quickly, and those who do not adapt will be left behind.
 If you’re worried you might be in that category, talk to your manager about getting some training in new design techniques that can help you design for the future.

-While I was suffering through my electrical engineering studies in college, my sister was enjoying the lighter course load of fashion and design.
+While I was suffering through my electrical engineering studies in college, my sister was enjoying the her course load of fashion and design.
 Of course, I helped her as she went through her required math courses.
 She ended up helping me as well, by upgrading my terrible fashion sense to a mediocre one.
-Your PCB design software should be like my sister and show you the way when you’re in uncharted territory.
+Your PCB design software should be like my sister, and show you the way when you’re in uncharted PCB layout territory.
 CircuitStudio® can do just that.
 With documentation outlining features like interactive routing, blind and buried via use, and more is ready to help keep your designs looking good.